 If the salary were genuinely competitive, they'd lead with it.
 The number not being there is the answer.
 A salary range in the posting is a green flag, not a standard.

-Two or three of these in one posting isn't coincidence.
-It's a pattern worth taking seriously before you spend two hours on an application.
+Two or three of these together?
+Don't apply.
 The full breakdown of red flag phrases covers each one in more depth.

 Putting It Together: The Full Pre-Application Process